Kruger Park Travel

 Why would you want to visit Pretoriuskop?

-Spending a few days in the Pretoriuskop camp provides a true African experience like few other and is definitely something to add to your safari vacation.
+Spending a few days in the Pretoriuskop camp provides a true African experience like few others and is definitely something to add to your safari vacation.

 Being the oldest camp in KNP and the first to open for visitors, it has a rich history.
-The firsts park ranger, Harry Wolhuter’s hut that dates from 1930 is one of the few original huts built in the Park to provide tourist accommodation.
-Although no longer used it has been restored to its original form.
+The first park ranger, Harry Wolhuter’s hut, which dates back to 1930, is one of the few original huts built in the Park to provide tourist accommodation.
+Although no longer used, it has been restored to its original form.

 Groups of Voortrekker investigated the possible routes through the Lowveld to Delagoa Bay between 1836 and 1860, in an effort to establish a trade route.
 Pretoriuskop lies near one of these trade routes.

 Going out on an open vehicle safari is the preferred way to see animals around Pretoriuskop.
-The camp offers great bird watching opportunities as it provides a walking route on the inside perimeters of the camp.
-You will get a general offering of fauna and flora and being close to animals that you might catch a glimpse of on the other side of the electrified fence.
+The camp offers great bird-watching opportunities, as it provides a walking route along the inner perimeter of the camp.
+You will get a general offering of fauna and flora, and be close to animals that you might catch a glimpse of on the other side of the electrified fence.

 Where is Pretoriuskop located?

-Pretoriuskop is located in the south-western part of the KNP, 9 km from Numbi entrance gate and 60 km from the Paul Kruger entrance gate.
-The GPS coordinates for the camp is S 25 10′ 20″ E 31 16′ 9″.
+Pretoriuskop is located in the south-western part of the KNP, 9 km from the Numbi entrance gate and 60 km from the Paul Kruger entrance gate.
+The GPS coordinates for the camp are S 25 10′ 20″ E 31 16′ 9″.

 How to get to Pretoriuskop